Alternative title 1: Why Dems should be furious at Obama

 Here’s a partial list of Obama’s betrayals and mistakes:

-- Stacking the committee responsible for designing the Affordable Care Act with conservative Democrats, resulting in a health care bill similar to what Republicans had proposed: a gift to the private insurance industry
+- Stacking the committee responsible for designing the Affordable Care Act with conservative Democrats, resulting in a health care bill similar to what Republicans had proposed: a gift to the private insurance industry.
+(See Despite insurance gains, more people in the U.S. can’t afford doctors.);

 - Compromising early and often on taxation and other issues, in a vain hope to garner Republican cooperation;